-Expert witnesses are provided in the Civil Procedure Code.
-It is unlikely that a court will appoint such an expert witness.
-However, trademark owners may use expert witnesses (eg, by providing expert witness affidavits) to support their claims.
+Expert witnesses are permitted under the CPC.
+It is unlikely that a court will appoint an expert witness.
+However, trademark owners may use expert witnesses to support their claims.

 Available defences

 In civil law cases, the defendant may invoke the following defences: